 In January 2020, the Management of the University under the leadership of the then Vice-Chancellor YBhg.
 Datuk Ir.
 (Dr.) Abdul Rahim Hj.
 Hashim decided to rebrand the name UM Eco-Campus to UM Sustainability & Living Labs Secretariat (UMSLLS) / Sekretariat Kelestarian & Living Labs Universiti Malaya with Professor Dr. Sumiani Yusoff appointed as the Chairperson in overseeing campus sustainability and living lab initiatives under the purview of Deputy Vice-Chancellor (Research & Innovation) UM with support of Deputy Vice-Chancellor (Development).
 The decision was made to expand a wider sustainability scope of the Secretariat for both on campus and beyond.

-UM Campus Sustainability Journey can be summarized with the following diagram:
+UM Campus Sustainability Journey (up to 2020) can be summarized with the following diagram:

 UM Eco-Campus initiative aims to develop a novel campus-wide sustainability framework with direct support from the University of Malaya Living Labs’ outputs, which contributes toward minimizing harmful environmental impact in campus especially by decreasing the amount of carbon emission, to bring UM with another leapfrogging record to be as one of the leading eco-friendly campuses in Malaysia and in the world.
 UM Eco-Campus initiatives covers mainly, but not limited to, the grounds of University of Malaya’s main campus of 803.63 acres.